djbrout/Dust_In_Cosmology_CfA_2022/index.md

 # If you are seeing this, you are a VIP and we want to know you if you are interested and your availablility.

-Please fill out the poll here for when you could join us here in Cambridge, MA
+If you are interested (see "the pitch" below), please fill out the poll here for when you could join us here in Cambridge, MA
 * [https://whenisgood.net/zt4npcd/](https://whenisgood.net/zt4npcd/)

 Thank you in advance.
 Your attendence will help us reach the critical mass required to guarantee fruitful discussions and a worthwhile workshop.